tinaghimire/Data-Structure-and-Algorithm/README.md

 ## I. Linked Lists

 - Sequence of data connected through links.
 - Each element, called node, has two parts: Data and pointer to the next element.

-### Real uses:
-- To implement other data structures:
+- Used to implement other data structures:
     -Stacks
     -Queues
     -Graphs